In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to implement TODAY.

 The results might surprise you…

-59% said they would be interested in pursuing the single guy when they thought he was single.
+59% said they would be interested in pursuing a single guy when they thought he was single.

 But, that number jumped to 90% when they thought the guy was taken!